yehyaumar/retry-it/README.md

-# retry-it
+# retry-utils

-retry-it is a lightweight and intuitive module that provides a simple yet powerful retry mechanism for your applications.
+retry-utils is a lightweight and intuitive module that provides a simple yet powerful retry mechanism for your applications.

 ## retry()